Patilx97/CICD-Jenkins-End-to-End-Deployment/README.md

 ### Create EC2 Instance

-1. Launch two EC2 instances using Ubuntu.
+1. Launch two EC2 instances using Ubuntu
    a.
 Build instance
    b.
 Deployment instance
 2. Install Jenkins, Docker, AWS CLI on a build server and configure it